2013 ING New York City Marathon Viewing Guide

 At several key locations, you can gain a magnificent view of the long stream of runners.
-Drop anchor at Atlantic and Flatbush Avenues in Brooklyn (mile 8), near the iconic Williamsburg Savings Bank Building, to catch runners making their way up Fourth Avenue.
+Drop anchor at Atlantic and Flatbush Avenues in Brooklyn (mile 8), near the landmark Williamsburgh Savings Bank Tower, to catch runners making their way up Fourth Avenue.
 The location is right on top of a transit hub, and plenty of cafés and shops line the route nearby.

 As the runners enter Queens just past the halfway mark, their descent on the Pulaski Bridge forms an impressive tableau.
 The course widens along 44th Drive and 25th Street, so it will be easier to spot your runner here.